-Many of the most popular Eric Church songs usually tell believable stories about working men's experiences in small-town U.S.A.
-For instance, "Round Here Buzz" could easily be set anywhere in Texas, Georgia, or Church's home state of North Carolina.
-The talented singer-songwriter has been able to dish out songs that resonate with listeners since his debut album was released back in 2006.
+Many of the most popular Eric Church songs tell believable stories about a working man's experiences in small-town U.S.A.
+For instance, "Round Here Buzz" could easily be set anywhere in Texas, Georgia, or in Church's home state of North Carolina.
+The talented singer-songwriter has been able to dish out music that resonates with listeners since his debut album was released back in 2006.

-The 43-year-old country singer is a man who has style and skills as a songwriter that suit hometown nostalgia as well.
+The beloved country singer is an entertainer who has style and skills as a songwriter that suit hometown nostalgia as well.
 Harder-hitting songs reflect the rotation of AC/DC, Lynyrd Skynyrd, and Hank Williams Jr. standards that likely blared from the characters in his song's pickup trucks as they drove to a buddy's house to swill some Jack Daniels and "Smoke a Little Smoke."
-Likewise, the acoustic guitar on "Holdin' My Own" and other more subdued tracks may remind listeners of the mellow downtime that resulted from such hangout sessions.
+Likewise, the acoustic guitar on "Stick That in Your Country Song" and other more subdued tracks may remind listeners of the mellow downtime that resulted from such hangout sessions.

-Picking just ten songs made for a challenge, as all of Church's studio albums contain minimal filler.
+Picking just twelve songs made for a challenge, as all of Church's studio albums contain minimal filler.
 His songs are incredibly catchy from "Creepin'" and "Like a Wrecking Ball" to "Give Me Back My Hometown" and "Homeboy."
-With that said, here are ten fantastic songs that demonstrate why Church is the country charts' official rock and roots purist.
+With that said, here are twelve fantastic songs that demonstrate why Church is the country charts' official rock and roots purist.
 These are our favorites, how 'bout you?